This exhibit has been extended through Jan. 31, 2018

 “For the last several years, the Nell Hodgson Woodruff School of Nursing has solidified itself as one of the leading nursing schools in the country.
 We wanted to show our pride in the school with an exhibit on its history,” said Woodruff Health Sciences Center Library archives coordinator Clayton McGahee.
 “Many of the nursing students come through the library every day.
 I hope the exhibit gives them a new perspective on their profession and how far it has come.”

-The exhibit will be on display until January 31, 2017.
+The exhibit has been extended until January 31, 2018.
 The Woodruff Health Sciences Center Library is located at 1462 Clifton Road in Atlanta, 30322.

 For media inquiries, contact: